Music Therapy Master's Degrees

 - Up to nine credits may be taken before formal admission to

 the degree program.
-The degree is available with a thesis - (Plan A) or a non-thesis (Plan B) option in which the student completes a final project and written exam.
+The degree is available with a thesis - The student completes a final project and a written exam.

 Western Regional Graduate Program

-The Master of Music (M.M.), Music Therapy Specialization is part of the Western Regional Graduate Program (WRGP) exchange, which offers select graduate programs at the resident tuition rate to qualified non-resident students.
+The Master of Music Therapy is part of the Western Regional Graduate Program (WRGP) exchange, which offers select graduate programs at the resident tuition rate to qualified non-resident students.
 Visit our WRGP webpage to learn about eligibility and the application process.

-The Master’s degree program in music therapy at Colorado State University is intended to provide Board Certified music therapists with advanced training in clinical skills and research.
-Our curriculum specializes in neuroscience and evidence-based music therapy to improve sensorimotor, speech and language and cognitive function in children and adults who have disabilities.
-Specifically, the study of music therapy at CSU is designed to prepare music therapists for advanced clinical work in music therapy, as music therapy supervisors and administrators and for teaching positions at the college or university level.
+The master’s degree program in music therapy at Colorado State University is designed to provide Board Certified music therapists with advanced training in clinical skills and research.
+Our curriculum specializes in neuroscience and evidence-based music therapy to improve sensorimotor, speech and language, and cognitive function in children and adults with disabilities.
+Specifically, the study of music therapy at CSU is designed to prepare music therapists for advanced clinical work in music therapy, as music therapy supervisors and administrators, and for teaching positions at the college or university level.

 Applicants are expected to be Board-Certified Music Therapists (or eligible to sit for the exam) and demonstrate excellent musicianship and interpersonal skills.